You Have Felt This

 Sleep — the full Delta cycle.
 Seven to nine hours is not a luxury.
 It is the non-negotiable foundation for every other stage to function.

-Contemplative Practice as Deliberate Cycle Training
+Contemplative Practice Trains the Cycle

 Every contemplative tradition, across every culture and era, has independently arrived at the same practice: deliberate descent from active processing into stillness, followed by transformed emergence.
 Sitting meditation, walking meditation, centering prayer, contemplative study — the forms differ, but the neurological process is identical.
 Beta descends through Alpha and Theta into Delta stillness, then emerges through Zeta as Gamma coherence.